It’s happened to any woman who is married. You ask your

 Sometimes there’s a fine line between poking some gentle fun at your husband’s quirks and talking about him contemptuously.
 You’re probably not doing any harm by sharing a couple of anecdotes about how obsessed he gets with work.
 However, if you start saying things like “I swear, he knows more about what’s going on with his coworkers than his own kids,” that’s a sign of some serious bitterness behind your jokes.

-Would He Be OK With This?
-Would You?
+Would He Be OK With

-How would your husband feel if he knew what you were sharing with your friends?
 Would he laugh at himself, or would he feel that you had betrayed his trust?

 And here’s something else to think about: How would you feel if you knew he was gossiping with his friends over an embarrassing mistake you had made?
 Or if he was complaining to them about your low libido?

-If there’s even a small possibility that he would consider what you’re about to say a betrayal, then just don’t say it.
+there’s even a small possibility that he would consider what you’re about to

-Are You Avoiding Taking Action About Something?
+Are You Avoiding Taking

+If you’re having a problem in your marriage, gossiping about your husband with friends probably makes you feel better in the moment.
 However, if your husband has no idea there is a problem, nothing can change.
 Does he have any idea how you’re feeling?
 If not, consider talking to him directly, rather than venting to others.

-Is Your Listener Trustworthy?
+Is Your Listener

 I do understand that there will be situations in your marriage when you can’t talk to your husband.
 For example, you may need to get your own thoughts sorted out first or want some advice about how to approach him.
 In those cases, make sure the person you are confiding in is someone you can trust completely.